Missing woman spent two weeks adrift with husband’s corpse

 Maria das Graças Mota Bernardo had to fight off vultures which landed on the vessel

-The woman who spent a week adrift on a boat with her husband’s corpse survived eating raw fish.
+A woman who spent a week adrift with her husband’s corpse was forced to eat raw fish to survive.

 Maria das Graças Mota Bernardo had to fight off vultures which landed on the vessel.